LANGURS

 CONSERVATION STATUS: VULNERABLE

-The Nilgiri langur, also known as the black leaf monkey, hooded leaf monkey, Indian hooded leaf monkey, John’s langur, Nilgiri black langur, or Nilgiri leaf monkey, is endemic to India.
-Specifically, Nilgiri langurs occur in a patchy distribution across the Western Ghats mountains in southwestern India.
-They live at elevations…
+The Nilgiri Langur is a monkey of many names.
+It is also known as the black leaf monkey, hooded leaf monkey, Indian hooded leaf monkey, John’s langur, Nilgiri black langur, and the Nilgiri leaf monkey.
+Its common name is after the Nilgiri mountains, which is a part of the Western Ghats mountain range in southwestern…

 Semnopithecus entellus